loicalleyne/bodkin/README.md

 import "github.com/loicalleyne/bodkin"
 ```

-Create a new Bodkin, providing some structured data and print out the resulting Arrow Schema's string representation and field evaluation errors
+Create a new Bodkin, provide some structured data and print out the resulting Arrow Schema's string representation and any field evaluation errors
 ```go
 var jsonS1 string = `{
     "count": 89,